maquenneville/Radventure/README.md

 # Radventure - Children's Book Builder

-Radventure is a powerful tool that helps you create engaging and cohesive children's books using OpenAI's GPT-3.5-turbo model.
-This Python application streamlines the process of generating prompts, outlines, and content for your children's book.
+Radventure is a Python script that uses OpenAI's GPT-3.5-turbo to generate a unique story based on user input.
+The script takes user input for genre, target audience, theme, setting, content hint, and a twist option.
+It generates a story outline, writes a draft, refines the draft, and creates a finished PDF copy with a generated photo, title, and story text.

 # Features
-Customizable input for genre, target audience, theme, and additional details.
+Customizable input for genre, target audience, theme, setting, additional details and an optional twist.
 Enhanced prompts and outlines using GPT-3.5-turbo.
 Automated drafting, editing, and continuity checks.
+Automated cover photo generation.
-Export your final story as a text file.
+Export your final story as a pdf file with an appropriate cover photo for the story.

 # Dependencies
-Python 3.6 or later
+Python 3
 OpenAI Python package
+Requests
+Pillow
+ReportLab
+Backoff
-Transformers Python package
+Transformers

 # Usage
 Install the required Python packages:

-pip install openai transformers
+pip install openai backoff requests pillow reportlab transformers

-Clone the repository or copy the BookBuilderHelpers.py and main script to your local machine.
+Clone the repository or copy the BookBuilderHelpers.py and BookBuilderTest.py to your local machine.

-Set up your OpenAI API key in a config.ini file.
-Refer to the instructions below.
+Set up your OpenAI API key in a config.ini file (refer to the instructions below).

 Run the main script in your terminal: